nzakas/understandinges6/manuscript/03-Objects.md

 The call to `super.getGreeting()` is the same as `Object.getPrototypeOf(this).getGreeting.call(this)` or `this.__proto__.getGreeting.call(this)`.
 Similarly, you can call any method on an object's prototype by using a `super` reference.

-W> `super` references can only be used inside of functions and cannot be used in the global scope.
-Attempting to use `super` in the global scope results in a syntax error.
+W> `super` references can only be used inside of concise methods and cannot be used in other functions or the global scope.
+Attempting to use `super` outside of concise methods results in a syntax error.

 ### Methods